marcelorodrigo/aws-certified-cloud-practitioner-exam/README.md

 - Policies (JSON) can be applied to groups or users
 - Roles for EC2 Instances or AWS Services
 - IAM Credential Reports and IAM Access Advisor can help you audit IAM usage
+- IAM Policy Simulator: you can test and troubleshoot IAM policies
 - Some best practices for IAM are: To use MFA (Multi Factor Authentication), to use a good password policy for users, to never share IAM users or access keys!

 # EC2